imunhatep/goqueue/README.md

 # GoQueue Library

-GoQueue is a Go library that provides a simple and efficient way to handle fan-out messaging, event dispatching, and asynchronous reading.
+GoQueue is a Go library that provides a event brokers for In Memory, and NATS queue handling.
+Handlers for reading chan messages till closed.
 It includes the following main components:
+- `events.LocalDispatcher`: A structure for publishing and subscribing to events in memory.

-- `FanOut`: A structure for broadcasting messages to multiple listeners.
+- `events.NatsDispatcher`: A structure for publishing and subscribing to events in NATS.io.
-- `EventDispatcher`: A structure for publishing and subscribing to events.
+- `events.NatsJetDispatcher`: A structure for publishing and subscribing to events in NATS.io JetStreams.
-- `AsyncReader`: A structure for reading from a channel asynchronously.
+- `handler.AsyncReader`: A structure for reading from a channel asynchronously.
+- `handler.GobEncoder`: A structure for encoding/decoding events in NATS.io dispatchers.

 ## Installation